ncnakamine/stack_overflow/README.md

+# Summary
--	This project examines the relationship between learning mentality and network strength for developer career satisfaction.
+This project examines the relationship between learning mentality and network strength for developer career satisfaction.
 Basic statistics, OLS regression, and k-means clustering are used to answer the following questions: o	To what extent do full time developers have a learning mentality? o	To what extent do full time developers have a strong social network with other developers? o	How do individual learning mentality and social network strength relate to career satisfaction?